Free Banach $f$-algebras: Outline and main results

 The study of free Banach \falg s represents a further step in this direction.
 Although these objects (and more generally, free Banach lattice algebras) have been considered before \cite{de_jeu2021,wickstead2017_questions}, no successful construction is yet known of a free object where the norm, lattice, and algebraic structures interact.
 The main obstacle lies in the presence of a product, which renders most known techniques ineffective.
 Indeed, the existing methods for free Banach lattices often rely on the fact that equations in a vector lattice are positively homogeneous---something that no longer holds in \falg s.
 New approaches are therefore required.
 In what follows, we outline the nature of these difficulties, the techniques we have employed, and the results we have obtained.

-\subsection{Outline and main results}
+\section{Outline and main results}

-The core of the paper lies in Sections~\ref{sec:FBFA} and~\ref{sec:representation}.
+The core of the paper lies in Chapters~\ref{sec:FBFA} and~\ref{sec:representation}.
 In \cref{sec:FBFA} we describe the abstract construction of the free Banach \falg\ generated by a Banach space $E$, and try to make this construction as explicit as possible.
 More precisely, in \cref{sec:archimedean} we start from the explicit description of the free Archimedean \falg\ $\FAFAv E$ as a sublattice-algebra of $\R^{E^{*}}$ and work our way to the free normed and Banach \falg s using a known general argument.
 This argument, however, does not provide anything close to an explicit description of the objects, because one of the steps in the construction involves quotienting out $\FAFAv E$ by the kernel of a maximal seminorm that is not given explicitly.

 Using a novel structure theorem for Banach \falg s developed in \cref{sec:structure}, we are able to compute this kernel: it consists of the functions that vanish on the unit ball $B_{E^{*}}$ (\cref{thm:kernel}).
 This elegant result is particularly useful, as this set is precisely the kernel of the restriction map $\FAFAv E\to C(B_{E^{*}})$.
-Quotienting it out we obtain an injective lattice-algebraic representation of the free normed \falg\ $\FNFA E$ inside $C(B_{E^{*}})$ (\cref{cor:iota}).
+Quotienting it out we obtain an injective lattice-algebraic representation of the free normed \falg\ $\FNFA E$ inside $C(B_{E^{*}})$ (\cref{cor:iota}). \Cref{sec:structure} also contains two further developments of independent interest.
+For every semiprime Banach \falg\ $A$, we construct a contractive representation $A\to C(K_A)$, where $K_A$ denotes the compact Hausdorff space of lattice-algebra homomorphisms on $A$, and characterize it by a natural extension property (\cref{prop:char_KA2}).
+Building on this, we establish a remarkable extension result: every lattice-algebra homomorphism $\phi \colon B\to \R$ defined on a closed sublattice-algebra $B$ of a Banach \falg\ extends to a lattice-algebra homomorphism on the whole space (\cref{thm:extension}).
+Such an extension does not, in general, preserve the norm; in fact, we show that there are no non-zero $\lambda $-injective Banach \falg s for any $\lambda \ge 1$ (\cref{thm:no_injectives}).